 Both campuses have a university restaurant with vegetarian options on the menu.
-Each meal costs R\$ 3.44 (three reais and forty four cents), and it can be paid through the identity card provided by the International Affairs Office.
+Each meal costs R\$ 6,19 and it can be paid through the student identity card provided by the International Affairs Office for exchange students or by the Provost Office for Graduate Education for regular international students.
 The restaurants operate at the following times:

 Meal Days Schedule

-Lunch Monday to Friday 11:00am - 2:00pm
+Lunch Monday to Saturday 11:00am - 2:00pm

 Dinner Monday to Friday 5:30pm - 8:00pm